 COVID-19 is the disease caused by the novel coronavirus SARS-CoV-2 that emerged in China in late 2019.
 Severe complications from COVID-19 are in large part due to excessive host immune responses to the virus that result in progressive lung inflammation and acute respiratory distress syndrome that often requires mechanical ventilation and critical care.
 Patients with severe COVID-19 also experience multiple organ dysfunction including acute kidney injury, liver dysfunction, cardiac failure, and blood abnormalities.
-Currently, no approved vaccine or effective antiviral drug exists for SARS-CoV-2 nor its inflammation complications.
+Currently, no effective antiviral drug exists for SARS-CoV-2 nor its inflammation complications.
 Treatment of severe COVID-19 has been primarily supportive, relying heavily on respiratory, infectious diseases, and critical care medicine.

-Survival rates and health care system capacity could both be improved with new treatments that prevent the severe inflammation complications of COVID-19, such as worsening lung inflammation and acute kidney injury experienced by patients infected with SARS-CoV-2.
+Survival rates and health care system capacity could both be improved with vaccines and new treatments that prevent the severe inflammation complications of COVID-19.

-Human trial and Drug Application Plans for Metablok
+Human Trial Plans for Metablok